Design and product leader

 We didn’t have a researcher on staff, and I saw that the designers on my team were frequently being forced to deprioritize research in order to hit deadlines because the overhead was too high.

 I set up a new program to automatically recruit 8 members for live research sessions monthly that members of the team could sign up for in order to test whatever was most relevant.
+This year, we’ve talked to over 50 members and have been able to validate key assumptions and reduce development risk on all major projects.

 Measuring impact